sorl/aino-utkik/docs/introduction.rst

 would be the best solution but that is more work than #2, did I say I was lazy?
 ``utkik.dispatch.url`` is class based view aware.
 The modification was not very big nor hard, have a look in the source code.
-To outline the basic idea, we create a class called ``LazyView`` that wraps the view, be it a class view or a function view string notated or not and when that class instance is called (``__call__``) on from the django handler it will either return the view function call or create a new instance of the class view and calling its entry point (dispatch).
+To outline the basic idea, we create a class that wraps the view, be it a class view or a function view string notated or not and when that class instance is called (``__call__``) on from the django handler it will either return the view function call or create a new instance of the class view and calling its entry point (dispatch).

 I can't stop